-The Group qualifies for Public Benefit Entity reporting exemptions as its primary objective is to provide services for the community or social benefit by promoting and supporting the establishment and growth of business investment and employment opportunities within the region.
-The Parent and Group has been established with a view to supporting that primary objective rather than financial return.
+The Group qualifies for Public Benefit Entity Reporting exemptions as its primary objective is to provide services for the community or social benefit by promoting and supporting the establishment and growth of business investment and employment opportunities within the region.
+The Parent and Group have been established with a view to supporting that primary objective rather than financial return.
 All appropriate Public Benefit reporting exemptions have been adopted.

-The Parent and Group qualifies for Differential Reporting exemptions as it has no public accountability, and is not large.
+The Parent and Group qualify for Differential Reporting exemptions as they have no public accountability, and are not large.
 All available reporting exemptions allowed under the Framework for Differential Reporting have been adopted except for NZ IAS 7 - Cash Flow Statements.